Reichenbach, Upper Palatinate: 18th and 19th centuries

-At the turn of 18th to the 19th century there was bitter poverty in the village.
-The population was rural, despite the structure, not enough food, enough fodder for the cattle.
-To each spot of grass on the roadside and around each piece of wood has been contentious.
-Many residents had no proper abode, nor adequate clothing, nor a steady income.
-Every man and child had to pull their weight to survive.
-During this time, and because many Reichenbacher cycled every day to [Wackersdorf] in the pit, to [Maxhütte] or even further to at least one to earn paltry wages.
+At the turn of the 19th century, the village was in bitter poverty.
+The population was mostly rural, and there was not enough food for the cattle.
+Many residents had no proper homes, adequate clothing, or a steady income.
+Many cycled great distances to neighbouring towns like Wackersdorf and Maxhütte to earn scant wages.
 Others saw emigrating to America as their only hope of survival.